Splitting your keyguard into two pieces for easier printing

-Depending on the size of the build surface of your printer, you may have difficulty printing a keyguard for a larger tablet. keyguard.scad provides a way for you to break your keyguard design into two parts that you would print independently and then glue together.
-The keyguard designer tries to be smart about where it makes the cut, but it also gives you the freedom to specify exactly where you’d like to make the cut.
+Depending on your printer’s build surface size, you may have difficulty printing a keyguard for a larger tablet.
+The keyguard designer lets you split your keyguard design into two parts that you can print separately and then glue together.
+The keyguard designer tries to be smart about where it cuts, but it also lets you specify exactly where you’d like the cut.

 Let’s say that you’ve designed a new keyguard, and it looks like this:

-The designer can automatically cut a grid-based or hybrid keyguard design into two parts.
-It chooses a line as close to the center of the keyguard as possible and between two columns (or between two rows if the keyguard is oriented in portrait mode) to leave you with the largest surface possible to apply your adhesive.
+If you leave the “split line location” value at “0”, the designer will attempt to automatically split your keyguard design into two parts.
+It chooses a line as close to the center of the keyguard as possible, between two columns (or two rows if the keyguard is oriented in portrait mode), leaving you with the largest possible surface to apply your adhesive.
+The specific location of the cut depends on whether your grid has an even or odd number of columns; for a keyguard in portrait orientation, the decision would be based on the number of rows.

-You perform the cut by first choosing, “first half of keyguard” from the “generate” pull-down of the “Keyguard Basics” category.
+You perform the cut by choosing “first half of keyguard” (or “second half of keyguard”) from the “generate” pull-down of the “Keyguard Basics” section.

 A new image will appear that looks like this: